hamzaachi/ssh-tunnel/README.md

-`ssh_tunneling` is `Golang` CLI for managing SSH Tunnels, mainly creation, deletion and listing existing ones.
+`ssh_tunneling` is `Golang` CLI for managing SSH Tunnels mainly creation, deletion and listing existing ones.
+And saving them into SQLITE DB for later queries.

 Usage of ssh_tunneling: